FanWang0216/Regenie.QRS/README.md

 # Regenie.QRS:computationally efficient whole-genome quantile regression
-This repository contains code and instructions for performing quantile regression genome-wide association studies (GWAS) with related samples for quantitative traits, as described in our paper ["Regenie.QRS: computationally efficient whole-genome quantile regression at biobank scale"].
+This repository contains code and instructions for performing quantile regression (QR) genome-wide association studies (GWAS) with related samples for quantitative traits, as described in our paper ["Regenie.QRS: computationally efficient whole-genome quantile regression at biobank scale"].

 ## Install dependent sofware and R packages